jlouis/etorrent/README.md

      work.
 It may work with older versions, but has mostly been tested with newer versions.
    * A proper operating system (e.g., some UNIX-derivative).
-Windows support has never been tested (If you want to port, I'll be happy to help).
+Windows support has been tested by mulander and is reported to work with some manual labor.
+For details see the Windows getting started section.

 ## GETTING STARTED